MohdUzairAnsari/Pubg_website_template/README.md

 ### This is a BGMI-themed website front-end template built with HTML and CSS only.
 It’s perfect for showcasing UI designs for gaming websites, landing pages, or esports portfolios.

-⚠️ Note: This is a static design template – no working JavaScript functionality is included.It is for educational purposes only.
+⚠️ Note: This project is for educational purposes only and is not affiliated with or endorsed by [Brand Name].
+All trademarks belong to their respective owners

 🧩 Features:
 Clean BGMI-style layout